chadgr/MLLab/02 Exercise 2 - Visualizing in Power BI Desktop.md

 ## Task 1: Connect to the HDInsight Spark Using Power BI Desktop

-1. Launch Power BI Desktop using the shortcut on the Desktop of the Lab VM.
+1. Downlaod the latest version of Power BI Desktop HERE.
+Launch Power BI Desktop.
 2. Click on **Get Data** from the left side of the welcome window.

     ![Screenshot](images/connect_to_the_hdinsight_spark_using_power_bi_desktop_0.png)